-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 since idempotency already makes redelivery harmless.

-This module provides the handle and its payload types, plus two STM-backed
+This module provides the handle, its payload types, and the building blocks a

 It also provides 'newEnqueueBuffer', a __bounded producer-side hand-off buffer__

-wrapped in front of either backend so the serve path's 'enqueue' completes in
+wrapped in front of any backend so the serve path's 'enqueue' completes in

 microseconds while a composition-root drain loop delivers to the (possibly slow)